What are Marketing Landing Pages?

 Ideally, your landing page should give two options for traffic: go where you want them to or they leave the website to go somewhere else entirely.
 (Obviously, the former is preferable.)
 Remember: focus, people, focus!

-4) Search Engine Optimized: All content, permalinks, etc. should follow current SEO best practices.
+All content, permalinks, etc. should follow current SEO best practices.
 The purpose of using landing pages is to draw in traffic from search engine results, after all, and it does so by focusing on the most appropriate keywords that will bring in relevant traffic.

 One of the primary advantages of using landing pages is it lets you focus on high-value keywords specifically related to your objective.
 The ability of your homepage and other parts of your website to do this is diluted by the need to share the spotlight with other things.

-Don’t try to use too many high-value keyword phrases in a single landing page, however.
+Don’t try to use too many high-value keyword phrases on a single landing page, however.
 If you find there are too many high-value keywords to effectively use on one landing page, create multiple landing pages.
 Each separate landing page will use different keywords but serve the same purpose (but do not just otherwise copy over duplicate content.)

 Because the purpose of a landing page is to be shared around and draw attention, be sure it’s Open Graph and rich snippets details are all in order.

-5) Brief and On-Target: You want to push traffic to convert towards your goal, whatever it may be.
+You want to push traffic to convert towards your goal, whatever it may be.
 So, you don’t want to be long-winded by providing too much information, going into too much detail, and the like.
 Keep it to 250 to 350 words before your call to action.

 If you feel converting traffic towards your goal requires a lot of explanation and content to get your message across, how focused can your landing page’s goal truly be?
 Maybe it’s time to rethink your objective.